sasha11111112020292/learnFrench/README.md

         async function saveDataToFirebase() {
             console.log('💾 saveDataToFirebase called!');

-            // 🚨 CRITICAL: Don't save if we're still loading data! if (isLoadingData) {
-                console.error('⏸️ SAVE BLOCKED - Still loading data from Firebase!');
-                console.error('   Prevented race condition that could overwrite your data!');
-                return;
-            }

-            // Update debug status
-            const lastSaveAttempt = document.getElementById('last-save-attempt');
-            if (lastSaveAttempt) lastSaveAttempt.textContent = new Date().toLocaleTimeString();

             if (!window.currentUser) {
                 console.error('❌ Save failed - not logged in');
-                console.error('❌ CRITICAL: USER NOT LOGGED IN - DATA WILL NOT SAVE!');
-                alert('⚠️ NOT LOGGED IN!
-Your data is NOT being saved to cloud.
-Please log in!');
-                const authStatus = document.getElementById('auth-status');
-                if (authStatus) {
-                    authStatus.textContent = 'NOT LOGGED IN ❌';
-                    authStatus.style.color = 'red';
-                }
                 return;
             }

             if (!window.firebaseModules) {
                 console.error('❌ Save failed - Firebase modules not loaded');
-                console.error('❌ CRITICAL: FIREBASE NOT READY - DATA WILL NOT SAVE!');
-                alert('⚠️ FIREBASE NOT READY!
-Your data is NOT being saved.
-Please refresh the page!');
-                const firebaseStatus = document.getElementById('firebase-status');
-                if (firebaseStatus) {
-                    firebaseStatus.textContent = 'NOT READY ❌';
-                    firebaseStatus.style.color = 'red';
-                }
                 return;
             }